We bring creative engagement, placemaking, communications and planning to communities and organizations across North America.

 Bethel Better Block

 Revitalizing a downtown usually takes many years, many plans, and many thousands of dollars.
 But what if you could do it in a weekend?
-We're collaborating with the Bethel Revitalization Initiative, Team Better Block and AARP of Vermont to temporarily transform Bethel, VT's Main Street into a vibrant, walkable, livable space.
-This community-driven project builds enthusiasm, tests out permanent changes, and shows the community what real change can feel like.
+We collaborated with the Bethel Revitalization Initiative, Team Better Block and AARP of Vermont to temporarily transform Bethel, VT's Main Street into a vibrant, walkable, livable space through Bethel Better Block.
+This community-driven project built enthusiasm, tested our permanent changes, and showed the community what real change can feel like.
+Less than three years later, there are a half dozen new businesses in the 1-block stretch, buildings sold and renovated, public art projects, street improvements and more.

 Planning, Visioning + Engagement